asivek24/asivek24.github.io/DDoS_Attack_Sequence.md

  WebServer-->>-Client: Send Response
  ```

- 1. Attacker installs malware on a large network of devices, enabling the attacker
+ 1. An attacker installs malware on a large network of devices, enabling the attacker
  to control the devices remotely and create botnets.
- 2. The attacker directss the botnet to flood the targeted web server with a large
+ 2. The attacker directs the botnet to flood the targeted web server with a large
  amount of traffic.
  3. The requests reach the firewall, which forwards the requests through to the web server
  at first.